-Welcome to the second issue of GoverNews.
+Welcome to the third issue of GoverNews.
 Each term we aim to keep you up to date with information pertinent to governors in all Northumberland schools.

 Whatever changes may be thrust upon us the role of governors continues to be:

 - Overseeing the financial performance of the school and making sure its money is well spent.

 - Holding the headteacher to account for the educational performance of the school and its pupils

 - Ensuring clarity of vision, ethos and strategic direction

 Dean Jackson, the new Service Director – Education & Skills, will attend the summer term briefings to introduce himself to you.
 Dean takes office on May 15th.